openwfm/wrf-fire/README.txt

 SETUP ON A NEW MACHINE

-You need to install the NETCDF and LAPACK libraries, make your copy of env.csh, and modify the environment variables accordingly.
+You need to install the NETCDF and LAPACK libraries and modify the environment variables accordingly.
+You can make your own copy of env.csh (under a different name) to set up the environment but please do not commit changed env.csh

+To install NETCDF: Donload from the web and install per istructions therein.
+The current and tested version is 4.0.
+Use the compilers you will use for wrf.

+Set environment variable to the top level netcdf directory as in setenv NETCDF /opt/wrf-libs/netcdf

+To install LAPACK: get current LAPACK.tgz from netlib.org, do not bother with their install instructions, just compile all by the same compiler you will use for wrf. in LAPACK/SRC:
+<fortran compiler> -O -c *.f
+ar rv liblapack.a *.o
+in LAPACK/BLAS/SRC:
+<fortran compiler> -O -c *.f
+ar rv libblas.a *.o
+and move the two libraries someplace, like /usr/local/lib Then set up the environment accordingly, as in setenv LAPACK -L/usr/local/lib -llapack -lblas